 Find inspiration to draw by looking at the work of other artists, searching for Pinterest boards, and reading lists of drawing prompts.
 Youtube and Instagram are also great sources of inspiration.
 Lastly Experiment with new drawing media, art materials, and drawing techniques

-There are tons of great drawing ideas out there, I’ve picked a few of my favorites here, but the internet is full of them.
-Read on
+There are tons of great ideas out there, I’ve picked some of the best ways here, but the internet is full of them.

 Inspiration for Drawings: Where to Begin?

-If you are in a slump, just beginning, and you’re hitting a brick wall, you need a little inspiration to get your creative juices flowing.
+If you are in a slump, maybe just beginning, and you’re hitting a brick wall, you’ll need some artistic inspiration to get your creative ideas flowing.

-It doesn’t matter where your at in your artistic journey, you’ll benefit from taking time out to look at the work of other artists and remind yourself what’s possible.
+It doesn’t matter where you’re at in your artistic journey, you’ll benefit from taking a little time out to look at the work of other artists and remind yourself what’s possible.

-The idea is to reboot and kickstart your imagination.
+The idea is to reboot and kickstart your creative imagination.

-Sometimes the most basic ideas are the best triggers: a simple line, a curve, and a shade of color can spark your imagination and bring fresh ideas to your work.
+Sometimes the most basic ideas are the best triggers: a simple line, a curve, and a shade of color can be the creative spark that fires your imagination, inspire fresh ideas, and get your creative juices going.

 To coin a cliche it really is about practice.
 Keep the ball rolling whatever you do.
 Don’t allow yourself to stagnate, it’s important to progress and keep learning.